Briggs & Stratton vs Firman

 Key Takeaways

-• Briggs & Stratton holds a reliability advantage at Tier B (76 out of 100) compared to Firman's Tier C (67 out of 100).
+- Briggs & Stratton holds a reliability advantage with a Tier B rating (76 out of 100) compared to Firman's Tier C (67 out of 100).

 Top Model Matchups